Shop With Confidence: FREE Growing & Glowing Promise

 A variety of edible plants can easily grow in all types of containers, which adds to any outdoor plant design!
 Not to mention, they make it easy to save space in gardens, on patios, and elsewhere.

-If you’re new to planting in containers, a quick tip for success is to pick the correct plant varieties and keep quality sized containers.
-You’ll want to use high quality soil, compost, and mulch!
+If you’re new to planting in containers, a quick tip for success is to pick the correct plant varieties and keep quality-sized containers.
+You’ll want to use high-quality soil, compost, and mulch!

 Wondering which plants give you the best shot at large crops?
 We have provided a few choices right here in this blog!

-Sunshine Blue Blueberry (Vaccinium corymbosum 'Sunshine Blue') is round and compact making it the ideal choice for a container fruit!
+Sunshine Blue Blueberry (Vaccinium corymbosum 'Sunshine Blue') is round and compact, making it the ideal choice for a container fruit!
 Since it needs a higher pH soil, the container makes it simple to control the quality of the soil.
-This self-fruiting blueberry even provides a healthy breakfast choice during season.
+This self-fruiting blueberry even provides a healthy breakfast choice during the season.

 Both our Dwarf Meyer Lemon (Citrus limon 'Meyer Improved') and Pix Zee Peach (Prunus persica 'Pix Zee') trees can be grown in larger containers for an edible ornamental in your landscape!
-Enjoy sweet tasting fruit in a pretty pot sitting right outside on your patio, balcony, or porch.
+Enjoy sweet-tasting fruit in a pretty pot sitting right outside on your patio, balcony, or porch.

 More Edible Gardening Favorites